 ADELAIDE UNITED SOCCER TEAM BRIEFING / MAY 2010

-TACDC was a sponsor of the OzAsia Festival
+ACDC was a sponsor of OzAsia Festival artist.

 As a result on the 5th October 2006, Conan received an award of recognition for increasing cooperation in trade and cultural exchange between Australia and China from Madam Zang Aimin Vice Mayor of the Qingdao Municipal Government and Administrative Vice Chairman for the Sailing Committee (Qingdao) of Beijing Organizing Committee for the Games of XXIX Olympiad.

 ACDC established cooperation agreements with the Douglas (Qingdao) Wines Co Ltd, Qingdao Sports Bureau, and The China Qingdao International Economic & Technical Cooperation ( Group) Co., Ltd